psamuels00/echo-api/README.md

     text: OK

-## Rule-Specific Overrides

-The status and delay can both be defined specifically for a rule to override the default or global value described above.
-For example:

-<span style="color: orange">**TODO example**</span>

 ## Template Rules Spec

 In addition to being used to select rules and define the response content, parameters